RiceCode/RiceCode/README.md

 - 📫 How to reach me ...
 --->

+## Degree
+- BBA in Operations and Technology Management, minor in Computer Science @University of Portland
+- Math @Portland Community College

 ## Certificates
 - Machine Learning from Stanford Online (Coursera)
 - Mathematics for Machine Learning Linear Algebra from Imperial London College (Coursera)